 This is a guest post by Sarah Haro.
 Sarah is working with the education team at the Library of Congress as part of the Hispanic Association of Colleges and Universities (HACU) Internship Program.

 The bombing of Pearl Harbor on December 7, 1941, changed the lives of many Americans.
 On the homefront, one of the most dramatic changes was the transformation of the lives of Japanese Americans.

-The bombing of Pearl Harbor on December 7, 1941, changed the lives of Americans, but none more than Japanese Americans.
 As we approach the 71st anniversary of this historic event, it is inevitable to think about the past, to ask questions, and to discuss what happened that day.
-While its easy to look up summaries explaining the ordeal or read about how many ships were sunk and people murdered, its also important to take a moment to consider what those living at the time experienced.
+While it’s easy to look up summaries explaining the ordeal or read about how many ships were sunk and people murdered, it’s also important to take a moment to consider what those living at the time experienced.

 To help learn about these experiences, the Library of Congress offers a selection of primary sources representing the events.

 The blog entry Pearl Harbor: The Nation’s Immediate Response, by Danna Bell-Russel, highlights a collection of interviews done by the Radio Research Project throughout the country.
 By listening to the opinions and concerns of people from around the United States, we can travel back to the 1940s and experience what the attack meant and what some of the consequences were.